-Consumer NZ is warning bargain hunters to beware of Black Friday sales.
+Beware of Black Friday sales.
 It’s the time of year when retailers work extra hard to entice consumers to part with their hard-earned dollars.

 “The savings advertised are rarely as good as they seem,” Consumer spokesperson Jessica Walker said.

-Team Consumer previously found many big-box retailers play fast and loose with ‘sale’ pricing, which makes it hard to judge whether you’re making genuinely great savings.
+We previously found many big-box retailers play fast and loose with ‘sale’ pricing, which makes it hard to judge whether you’re making genuinely great savings.

 “A sale must be a genuine opportunity for consumers to buy a product at a discounted price for a short period,” Walker said.